Ursy-M/BeadSpringModex/README.md

 For the theory behind, see:

 [1] U. Makanga, Simulating transport and clogging of elastic fibers in structured environments, M.Sc.
 Thesis (2020).
-[2] E. Gauger and H. Stark, Numerical study of a microscopic artificial swimmer.
-Physical Review E 74, 021907 (2006).
 [3] F. B. Usabiaga, B. Kallemov, B. Delmotte, A.P.S Bhalla, B. E. Griffith, and A. Donev, Hydrodynamics of suspensions of passive and active rigid particles : a rigid multiblob approach, Communications in applied mathematics and computional science 11, 217 (2016), arXiv: 1602.02170.